Skip to main content

 Premium Verdict

 iPhone users: AirPods Pro 3, no contest.
 Audiophiles and Android users: Sony WF-1000XM6 gives you the best sound at the lowest premium price.
-Comfort seekers and frequent flyers: Bose QC Ultra Earbuds are worth the splurge.
+Comfort seekers and frequent flyers: Bose QC Ultra is worth the splurge.

-Every earbuds manufacturer loves to throw around noise cancellation numbers -- "49dB reduction!" or "50dB of ANC!" -- but what does that actually mean in real life?
+Every manufacturer loves throwing around noise cancellation numbers.
+"49dB reduction!"
+"50dB of ANC!"
+What does that actually mean in practice?

 • Budget ANC (boAt, Realme): Reduces background hum slightly.
-You will still hear conversations, traffic, and anything above a whisper.
+You'll still hear conversations, traffic, anything above a whisper.
 Think of it as taking the edge off ambient noise.

-• Mid-range ANC (Nothing, OnePlus): Noticeably reduces steady-state noise like AC, fan, or metro rumble.
-Conversations become muffled but not eliminated.
+• Mid-range ANC (Nothing, OnePlus): Noticeably reduces steady-state noise like AC, fan, metro rumble.
+Conversations become muffled but not gone.
 Good enough for focused work.

 • Premium ANC (Sony, Bose, Apple): Dramatically cuts ambient noise.
 Airplane engines become a faint hiss.
 Office chatter disappears.
 Loud cafes become tolerable.
-You genuinely forget you are in a noisy environment.
+You genuinely forget you're in a noisy environment.

-The difference between mid-range and premium ANC is much larger than the difference between budget and mid-range.
-If noise cancellation is a priority for you, saving up for a premium pair is absolutely worth it.
+Gap between mid-range and premium ANC is much larger than the gap between budget and mid-range.
+If noise cancellation is a top priority, saving up for premium is absolutely worth it.

-Almost every review focuses on music quality and ANC, but many of us spend hours on calls.
-Here is how the contenders stack up:
+Almost every review focuses on music and ANC, but a lot of us spend hours on calls.
+Here's how they stack up:

-Best call quality overall: Apple AirPods Pro 3 and Bose QC Ultra are tied.
-Both use advanced beamforming microphones and wind-noise reduction algorithms that make you sound clear even in moderately noisy environments.
+Best call quality: Apple AirPods Pro 3 and Bose QC Ultra, tied.
+Both use advanced beamforming mics and wind-noise reduction that make you sound clear even in moderately noisy environments.

-Worst call quality: Budget options generally struggle here.
-The boAt Airdopes 311 Pro are particularly weak outdoors -- callers reported hearing significant wind noise and a "tin can" quality to my voice.
+Weakest call quality: Budget options struggle here. boAt Airdopes 311 Pro are particularly weak outdoors — callers reported significant wind noise and a "tin can" quality to my voice.

 Surprise performer: OnePlus Buds Pro 3 have remarkably good call quality for a mid-range product.
-The bone conduction sensor helps isolate your voice from background noise effectively.
+Bone conduction sensor helps isolate your voice from background noise effectively.

-Manufacturer claims are always optimistic.
-Here are my real-world results with ANC on at 50-60% volume:
+Manufacturer claims vs. reality, measured with ANC on at 50-60% volume:

 EarbudsClaimed (ANC)Actual (ANC)Actual (ANC Off)